franciscodominguezmateos/ChatOS/README.md

  - Ask for the chatbots available
  - download chatbots
  - install/uninstall chatbots
+Global NLPModel
+ChatDesktop can have a global NLP model able to discriminate chatbots and intent, it could train a model with all pattern of all chat bots and as output a pair (chatbot, intent) -> this could be used on direct links

 ## MetaChatBot
 A chatbot to build or modify other chatbots, but a lot of work have to be done manually.
 As programing the actions, the NLPModels,... etc.

 ## ChatLearner
-Detect prediction error an improve the model of chatbots
+Detect prediction error an improve the model of chatbots Or at any moment the user can uterate a command as "save last sentence" and the last sentence will be saved to improve the NLP model.

 ## ChatHelp
 Give you information about some chatbot